share-extras/langpack-cy/README.md

 Languages > Choose_.

-Note: TinyMCE translations (including Welsh) are available from the [http://tinymce.moxiecode.com/download_i18n.php](TinyMCE Language Packs) page.
+Note: TinyMCE translations (including Welsh) are available from the [TinyMCE Language Packs](http://tinymce.moxiecode.com/download_i18n.php) page.
 You will need to install these into the `alfresco` and `share` webapps in order to use TinyMCE as without a language pack for the current locale TinyMCE will not work.